 The engine of the MARY A WHALEN is not exactly the same.
 Ours is a Fairbanks Morse 1938 37E12 6 cylinder direct reversing serial # 808553 450hp, 300rpm.
 Developed in the 1920s, the engine design was tried and true when MARY was built in 1938 (originally christened as the S.T.
 Kiddoo.)
 The engine was common to ships of similar age and size to MARY.
 They were also used in electrical power plants, particularly in the midwest.

-The brochure provides a consice overview of the parts of the engine and how it works understandable by a layperson, not just a marine engineer.
+The brochure provides a concise overview of the parts of the engine and how it works in a way understandable to a layperson, not just a marine engineer.

 Some of the diagarams are included here as images.
 The full copy of the brochure is also linked as a pdf below.

-[Thanks to Paul Strubek for scanning the original in his private collection and sharing with us.]
+[Thanks to Paul Strubeck for scanning the original in his private collection and sharing with us.]

 Follow this link for a curated compendium of MARY A. WHALEN stories